gautier-lefebvre/vscode-file-template-manager/README.md

 1. Create new files from templates.
     ![Create new files from templates](assets/createNewFileFromTemplate.gif)

-3. In the future, create template groups and generate multiple files with a single command.
+3. Create template groups from your file templates to generate multiple files from a single command.

 4. Also in the future, directly select the template in the explorer context menu.
 I'm waiting for Visual Studio Code to support dynamic contribution to the context menu for that one.